 The Secrets of a Successful Get Out The Vote Operation

-When I first stepped into a campaign headquarters I kept hearing the term GOTV.
-I thought it was a special election program for campaign insiders.
-Quickly I found out GOTV meant Get Out The Vote!
-There are many methods of getting out the vote however, there are two you should be doing: making phone calls and walking precincts.
+I quickly learned that GOTV meant Get Out The Vote!
+There are many methods of getting out the vote however, there are two you should be doing: making phone calls and knocking on doors.

 Don’t let the idea of a setting up a Get Out The Vote Program overwhelm you.
 It sounds harder than it actually is.
-That’s why so many candidates skip GOTV.
-If you’re serious about winning your election, make sure GOTV is a key part of your campaign.

 If you are in a partisan race, you will want to make sure voters who identify with your political party are voting.